IntersectMBO/plutus/doc/read-the-docs-site/simple-example.rst

 To develop and deploy a smart contract, you would also need off-chain code for building transactions, submitting transactions, deploying smart contracts, querying for available UTXOs on the chain and so on.
 You may also want a front-end interface for your smart contract for better user experiences.
-In this example, we are not covering the front-end and back-end aspects of the off-chain part of smart contracts.
+In this example, we are not covering these aspects.

 Before we get to the Plutus Tx code, let's briefly go over some basic concepts, including UTXO, EUTXO, datum, redeemer and script context.